 I am a PhD student at MIT, under the supervision of Konstantinos Daskalakis.
-I received a Bachelor’s and a Master’s degree from the Technion, Israel, studying under the supervision of Prof. Yuval Filmus.
+I received a Bachelor’s and a Master’s degree from the Technion, Israel, under the supervision of Prof. Yuval Filmus.

 I am interested in theoretical computer science, especially in learning theory and complexity.
 My recent works are of the topics of information complexity, Huffman codes, multi armed bandits and streaming algorithms.